xStormyy/lite-xl.github.io/README.md

 - Install the required dependencies: `ruby`, and the `redcarpet` and `rouge` gems.
 - If you have ruby, you can install `redcarpet` and `rouge` with `gem install redcarpet rouge`.
 - Run `scripts/site.rb`.
 It should generate `index.html`, which can be opened directly in your browser.
-- To regenerate the keymap documentation, run `scripts/keymap.rb <path-to-lite-xl>`.